digital-asset/daml/docs/source/json-api/index.rst

             Optional application ID to use for ledger registration.
 Defaults to HTTP-JSON-API-Gateway --package-reload-interval <value>
             Optional interval to poll for package updates.
 Examples: 500ms, 5s, 10min, 1h, 1d.
 Defaults to 5 seconds
+      --default-ttl <value>
+            Optional Time to Live interval to set if not provided in the command.
+Examples: 30s, 1min, 1h.
+Defaults to 30 seconds
       --max-inbound-message-size <value>
             Optional max inbound message size in bytes.
 Defaults to 4194304 --query-store-jdbc-config "driver=<JDBC driver class name>,url=<JDBC connection url>,user=<user>,password=<password>,createSchema=<true|false>"